Leucius of Brindisi

-Saint Leucius was initially a missionary from Alexandria, Egypt, who later founded the Diocese of Brindisi, as the first Bishop in 165.
-It is believed that he later suffered martyrdom in 180.
+Saint Leucius was initially a missionary from Alexandria, Egypt, who later founded the Diocese of Brindisi as the first bishop in 165.
+It is believed that he later became a martyr in 180.

 Early life

 Not much is known of Leucius' early life, although it is believed that he was born in Eastern Europe, to Eudecius and Euphrodisia and was given the name of Eupressius at birth.
 What is known is that the young Eupressius was educated and spent the formative years of his life in Alexandria, Egypt.
 Following the death of his mother, he entered monastic life.
-A heavenly vision, during the Feast of the Assumption of the Virgin, would change his name from Eupressius to Leucius.
+After a heavenly vision during the Feast of the Assumption of the Virgin his name changed from Eupressius to Leucius.
 Having already been ordained a bishop, Leucius wanted to undertake a missionary apostolate in Brindisi, to liberate the pagans there from misconceptions of Christianity.
 Leucius left Alexandria for Brindisi, which at the time was one of the largest ports of the Mediterranean, in what is now the southern part of Italy.

 Religious life

 Leucius first came to fame when many pagans in Apulia heard him preaching the Gospel during a drought.
 He claimed that if they had faith in his message, the rains would come.
 After the rains fell, the pagans who had heard Leucius were immediately converted to Christianity.
 Soon after, he became the first Bishop of Brindisi and proceeded to build the churches of St. Mary's and St. John the Baptist.
 The later part of his life is unknown, but according to tradition he suffered martyrdom in the year 180.
-Soon after his death his remains were returned to Brindisi, there they remained until the Lombard invasion of 768, when they were moved to Trani, then to the capital of the Duchy of Benevento.
+Soon after his death his remains were returned to Brindisi, where they remained until the Lombard invasion of 768.